Traveling festival of classical music in the heart of Burgundy's Puisaye region

 With ticket prices starting at €10, Les Estivales de Puisaye embody a democratic vision of classical culture, convinced that great music can and should reach rural areas and touch audiences that large Parisian venues do not.
 For over twenty years, this commitment has been consistently met with generosity and talent.

-For its 24th edition, Les Estivales de Puisaye return from August 13 to 23, 2026, continuing their mission of disseminating vibrant classical music in the villages and heritage sites of Burgundy's Puisaye region.
+For its 24th edition, the Estivales de Puisaye return from August 13 to 23, 2026, continuing their mission to spread live classical music in the villages and heritage sites of Burgundian Puisaye and neighboring Loiret.

-The full program for the other concerts will be announced on the festival's official website.
-Ticketing is available at estivales-puisaye.com.
-The Choral Academy welcomes amateur singers for a 10-day residency culminating in the closing concert in the cathedral.
+Tickets are available at estivales-puisaye.com.
+The Choral Academy welcomes amateur singers for a residency culminating in the closing concerts.

 By car: Champignelles is located about 1h30 from Paris.
 From the capital, take the A6 towards Lyon, exit at Joigny or Auxerre-Nord, then take departmental roads towards Saint-Fargeau and Champignelles (D5).
 From Auxerre: about 50 km via D965 then D5.